FREQUENTLY ASKED QUESTIONS

 WHAT SHOULD I EXPECT AFTER BOTOX®?

 Botox® injections are a nonsurgical treatment to reduce the appearance of wrinkles and prevent the formation of new wrinkles and creases in both men and women.
 Botox® is injected in the targeted area with a very fine disposable needle.
 There is very little pain associated with the injections, usually described as a slight pinch.
-The results will begin in four to seven days, with the full benefits visible in two weeks.
+The results start in four to seven days, with the full benefits visible in two weeks.
 The results will last three to four months (some experience longer or shorter results), after which time patients will need a repeat treatment to maintain results.

 ARE THERE ANY RESTRICTIONS AFTER BOTOX®?